rajinders/nlog-targets-azureeventhub/README.md

 See below for sample NLog configuration.
 - EventHubConnectionString is a required parameter.
 You should create a Shared Access Signature with Send Permissions
 - EventHubPath is a required parameter.
 This should be name of your EventHub
 - PartitionKey is optional pararmeter.
-If you don't specify this parameter the messages sent to EventHub will be distributed among partitions in a round robin manner.
+If you don't specify this parameter the messages sent to EventHub will be distributed among event hub partitions in a round robin manner.